 Grow your ad revenue by up to 40% with a Google Certified Publishing Partner.
 Sign up here for the free website monetization consulting.

-Static banner ads are ads that change over time and are there to create brand awareness amongst a vast audience.
+Static banner ads are ads that do not change and are there to create brand awareness amongst a vast audience.
 Dynamic banner ads are ads that change as per the user’s behavior.
 These include content on products, prices, and discounts.
 Static ads are usually suitable for generic offers, while dynamic ads are suitable for specific ad campaigns.

 A feature within Google AdWords, dynamic display ads are the ads shown dynamically to users depending upon the products they have browsed or the content they consume on the websites.